Scout

 The improvement is lower in the stack: add a harness-session plane for long-running agent runtimes, then map those sessions back into the existing message, invocation, and flight model.

-This lets OpenScout reuse the strongest part of the pairing runtime without replacing Relay's richer collaboration semantics.
+This lets OpenScout reuse the strongest part of the pairing runtime without replacing Scout's richer collaboration semantics.

 What We Are Borrowing